chris-rose-one/pop_quiz/README.md

-As time elapses, polls go through a series of changes; polls close, they end and new ones begin. these changes rely on time fields within the model and a third process to assess if one has come to pass before messaging these changes in state to clients. this process is optional.
+As time elapses, polls go through a series of changes; polls close, they end and new ones begin. these changes rely on time fields within the model and a third process to assess if one has come to pass before messaging these changes in state to clients.
+It is required to automate transitions in the queue but this process is optional.
-- fluidpoll worker
+- fluidpoll management command